Seoul shares open lower on U.S. rate hike woes | Yonhap News Agency

 Seoul shares open lower on U.S. rate hike woes

-SEOUL, Aug.
-31 (Yonhap) -- South Korean stocks opened sharply lower Wednesday, tracking a continued drop on Wall Street that stemmed from concerns about the U.S. Federal Reserve's aggressive policy tightening.
+SEOUL, Sept.
+1 (Yonhap) -- South Korean stocks got off to a weak start Thursday, tracking overnight losses on Wall Street, on lingering concerns over the U.S. Federal Reserve's aggressive policy tightening and a global economic slowdown.

 graceoh@yna.co.kr